-Given that the first batch wasn't a failure, but exhibited signs of having room for improvement, this brew was begun with two goals in mind: To make the Pale ale a little stronger in flavour, and also to work out which of the sugars upon god or bog or whoever's great green supermarket shelves would yield the best of the secondary fermentation stage.
+Given that the first batch wasn't a failure, but exhibited signs of having room for improvement, this brew was begun with two goals in mind: To make the pale ale a little stronger in flavour, and also to work out which of the sugars upon god or bog or whomever's great green supermarket shelves would yield the best of the secondary fermentation stage.

 The hops component was relatively easy - add hot water and a bag of hops to a cup.
 Add beer ingredients to keg.
 Add hops to keg.
 Brilliant.

 The sugar testing phase would be slightly more involved.
 This is a direct result of the risk of small eruptions of beer and broken glass should the ratio be too high.
 Careful amounts of: brown sugar, icing sugar, caster sugar, fruit tingles, jelly jubes and red jelly crystals were trialled.